aanastasiou/pyjunix/doc/source/junix_notes.rst

   doable, but very difficult to work with.

 * This again brings about the question of what is the sort of "target" or ideal job size for ``pyjunix``.
-At the moment it would be possible to work over jobs that competely exhaust the memory (?).
+At the moment it would be possible to work over jobs that competely exhaust the memory.